chris-backes/travel-optimizer/README.md

 ### Mapbox

-Mapbox is an API and accompaniying JS and CSS libraries, used for the map display.
+Mapbox is an API and accompanying JS and CSS libraries, used for the map display.

 ### Open Tri Map